TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 ```

 > **Note**
-> If you use follow the steps in the `Quickstart` section then you wont need to install it again.
+> If you use follow the steps in the `Quickstart` section then you won't need to install it again.

 You can then run pytest by writing the following command at the root of the project: